ben-x9/react-tooling/README.md

-# hyper-reactive
+# react-tool-kit
-A starter kit for React
+A toolkit for React